 When people start a new job, they need a clear understanding of the tasks and responsibilities required for successful performance.
 They also need to feel confident that they can actually perform these tasks or learn how to perform them relatively quickly.

-A great way to get employees up to speed on what success looks like for their new role is to describe all jobs in an observable and measurable way, using competencies or NOS for example.
+A great way to get employees up to speed on what success looks like for their new role is to describe all jobs in an observable and measurable way, using competencies for example.
 Here are some tips for implementation:

 - On day one, provide new employees with the tools or documents (e.g., competency profiles, job descriptions) that clearly describe their new job.
 Have a discussion with the employee to clarify any questions or concerns.

 - Have new hires assess themselves against the requirements for their new role in order to identify strengths and gaps.
 This can be more formal (e.g., complete an online assessment) or more informal (e.g., conversation with a manager).

 - Ideally, your competencies should be linked to learning opportunities so that employees and their managers have a clear strategy for closing any gaps.
 For example, if I discover that my project management skills are not where they should be, I should know what learning opportunities are available for me to upskill in this important area.